polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What it Does**

-It is similar to errors but it holds more types.
+It is similar to errors but it can holds more information.
 They generate the metadata of the event and add_derive.
 It uses the `#[pallet::metadata(..)]` attribute to define what metadata to put from the events.

 For example:
 ```rust